Abhishekkr93/Covid19-Social-Distancing-Detection/README.md

 Social Distancing Detector using Python, OpenCV and YOLO V3 model.

 # Social Distancing Detector & Monitoring Project.
 (COVID-19_Tracker)
-In this, I am attaching the code for building a Social Distancing Detector to detect if a crowd is practicing Social Distancing or not, using a sample video.
+In this project, I am attaching the code for building a Social Distancing Detector to detect if a crowd is practicing Social Distancing or not, using a sample video.

 Social Distancing is one such terminology that has gained popularity over the past few months, thanks to COVID-19.
 People are forced to maintain a sufficient amount of distance between each other to prevent the spread of this deadly virus.
 Amidst this crisis, Me & My Project Team decided to build a simple Social Distancing Detector that could monitor the practice of social distancing in a crowd.